 Being certified as a Section 3 business with Anoka County allows those businesses to take advantage of the business opportunities that are generated by certain types of HUD funding.

 Certified businesses are included in a Section 3 directory that Anoka County provides to contractors and other entities.
-These certified businesses are also eligible to participate in various activities and trainings that may be sponsored by Anoka County.
+These certified businesses are eligible to participate in various activities and trainings that may be sponsored by Anoka County.

 To become certified as a Section 3 business, complete this application and return it with all required documentation.

-Individuals should contact the Anoka County Job Training Center for more information on hiring Section 3 residents, and also to apply as a resident to the program.
+Residents should contact the Anoka County Job Training Center for more information on hiring Section 3 residents, and also to apply as a resident to the program.

 Additional questions regarding Section 3 can be directed to Barb McKusick.